4 Simple Strategies to Relieve Stress Naturally

 Vegetables are packed with antioxidants, vitamins and minerals that not only help us remain resilient to stress, but also help fight off seasonal bugs and keep our moods up.
 Experiment with different vegetables, especially with seasonal squashes, beetroot and kale that are so abundant in the autumn.

 However, when stress runs high, nutrition may just be part of the picture.
 If your lifestyle is making you more stressed and anxious, even the most nutritionally balanced diet will not be sufficient on its own.
-Check out some of my favourite stress management tools for inspiration:
+Check out some of my favourite stress management tools for inspiration to relieve stress naturally:

 - Head to your local health food store for herbal remedies.
 There are plenty of supplements out there to manage stress (magnesium, ashwaganda, L-theanine), as well as herbal teas (chamomile and lemon balm) and essential oils (lavender and frankincense) to add to your resilience toolkit.